nReus/H2OPatch/_pages/about.md

 | ![Editing a markdown file for a talk](https://i.imgur.com/DSCV4ID.png) | Check `Power Saving` to switch the program to use your integrated GPU only, then `save`. |

 This is not a definitive solution as some computers do not have integrated graphics, such as many Ryzen CPUs.

+Aside from these methods, you can also attempt a driver rollback to somewhere around October 2022 for Nvidia cards particularly.

 [Studio Frisay](#studio-frisay)
 ------